-As of June 30, 2014, the Authority had \$1.7B of principal debt outstanding which represented a 3% increase from FY2013.
+As of June 30, 2015, the Authority had \$1.5B of principal debt outstanding which represented an 11% decrease from FY2014.
 All of the Authority's outstanding debt is rated by the nationally recognized rating agencies.
 The Issue E indenture is insured by Ambac Assurance Corporation and has published ratings without credit to the insurer of AA by S&P, AA by Fitch and Aa3 by Moody's.
 The FRN indenture is not insured and is rated AA+ by S&P, Aaa by Moody's, and AAA by Fitch.
 The Issue H indenture is insured by Assured Guaranty and has published ratings without credit to the insurer of AA by S&P and A1 by Moody's.
 The Issue I, Issue J and Issue K indenture are not insured and have published ratings of AA by S&P and A by Fitch.
 The following is the segmentation of the bonds' outstanding portfolio:

-- Fixed rate tax-exempt revenue bonds that were issued to fund fixed rate loans represent 90% of the outstanding bond portfolio (increase from 88% in FY2013 and 74% in FY2012) - Annual tax-exempt auction rate bonds that were issued to fund the annual variable rate loans accounted for 0.7% of the outstanding bond portfolio (no change from 0.7% in FY 2013 and a decrease from 4% in FY 2012) - 35 day tax-exempt auction rate bonds that were issued to fund FFELP loan products and variable rate private loans were 1% of the outstanding bond portfolio (no change from 1% in FY2013 and a decrease from 3% in FY2012) - 28 day taxable auction rate bonds that were issued to fund variable rate private loans were 1% of the outstanding bond portfolio (no change from 1% in FY2013 and a decrease from 8% in FY2012) - 7 day taxable auction rate bonds that were issued to fund variable rate private loans were 0.3% of the outstanding bond portfolio (no change from 0.3% in FY2013 and a decrease from 1% in FY2012) - Floating Rate Notes indexed to Libor that were issued in 2008 to fund existing FFELP loan products represent 7% of the outstanding bond portfolio (decrease from 9% in FY2013 and 10% in FY2012)
+- Fixed rate tax-exempt revenue bonds that were issued to fund fixed rate loans represent 90% of the outstanding bond portfolio (no change from 90% in FY2014 and an increase from 88% in FY2013) - Annual tax-exempt auction rate bonds that were issued to fund the annual variable rate loans accounted for 0.7% of the outstanding bond portfolio (no change from 0.7% in FY2014 and FY2013) - 35 day tax-exempt auction rate bonds that were issued to fund FFELP loan products and variable rate private loans were 1% of the outstanding bond portfolio (no change from 1% in FY 2014 and FY2013) - 28 day taxable auction rate bonds that were issued to fund variable rate private loans were 1% of the outstanding bond portfolio (no change from 1% in FY2014 and FY2013) - 7 day taxable auction rate bonds that were issued to fund variable rate private loans were 0.3% of the outstanding bond portfolio (no change from 0.3% in FY2014 and FY2013) - Floating Rate Notes indexed to Libor that were issued in 2008 to fund existing FFELP loan products represent 7% of the outstanding bond portfolio (no change from 7% in FY2014 and a decrease from 9% in FY2013)

 The Authority uses interest rate exchange agreements to provide a cap on the variable rate bonds interest rate.
 The use of derivatives has multiple risks inherent in their overall structure.
 Such risks include credit risk, basis risk, termination risk, origination risk, tax risk and prepayment risk.
 To mitigate some of the risks, the Authority implemented credit support annexes and limited the option of termination by the counterparties to defined events in the International Swap Dealers Association ("ISDA") agreements.
-At June 30, 2014, the Authority had outstanding \$180M in notional derivative products, a decrease of \$13M from FY2013, composed of tax-exempt and taxable bonds with a cap on the variable interest rate.
+At June 30, 2015, the Authority had outstanding \$167M in notional derivative products, a decrease of \$13M from FY14, composed of tax-exempt and taxable bonds with a cap on the variable interest rate.